-Unlike many of its competitors, however, 1Password does not offer a free plan, which might be a deal-breaker for some users.
-That being said, 1Password does offer a 30-day free trial, so you can give it a try for a month to see if it’s the right solution for you.
-Just a friendly heads-up, when initiating your free trial, know that supplying payment information is not required.
+Unlike many of its competitors, 1Password does not offer a free plan.
+That being said, 1Password does offer a 30-day free trial, so you can try it for a month to see if it’s the right solution for you.
+You don't even need to supply your payment information to activate the trial, meaning you can avoid those pesky automatic charges that usually follow.
 Despite the page’s best efforts to get you to enter your credit card details, you can simply click on the small link to “Add card later” at the bottom of the page and activate your free trial without being subject to the vexing process of having to enter payment details for something that’s supposed to be free.

 Setting up your 1Password account is fairly simple and straightforward.
 The first thing you will need to do is enter your name and email address.
-You will then receive a six-digit verification code via email to verify your account.
+You will then receive a six-digit code via email to verify your account.
 Next, you will be prompted to add your credit card information.
-However, as mentioned above, you can add your card later at any time during your 30-day free trial to ensure your service continues uninterrupted should you decide to proceed with the service after the trial.
+However, as mentioned above, you can add your card later during your 30-day free trial to ensure your service continues uninterrupted should you want to proceed with the service after the trial.

-Finally, once you’ve got your account set up and activated, all you’ll need to do is install the software onto your laptop, mobile device, or wherever you’ll be using it, and you’re good to go.
+Finally, once you’ve got your account setup and activated, all you must do is install the software onto your laptop, mobile device, or wherever you’ll be using it, and you’re good to go.